 Why Should You Include Bataan In Your Must-See Places in PH?

-Balanga, Bataan – The Philippine is full of wonderful places to visit.
-Some of these places are not only breathtaking, they are historically important too — one of them is the majestic province of Bataan.
+Balanga, Bataan – The Philippines is full of wonderful places to visit.
+Some of these places are not only breathtaking, but they are also historically important too — one of them is the majestic province of Bataan.

 The province of Bataan is majorly associated with the most significant events in the country’s history, including the Fall of Bataan and the Bataan Death March.
 Luckily, we were invited to witness the province and witness everything firsthand.
 Going around the province, we did not only see the monuments and markers of Bataan, we also love its outdoor adventure and nature.

-Should you put Bataan in your travel bucket list?
+Should you put Bataan on your travel bucket list?
 YES, you definitely should!
 Here are the nine reasons why Bataan is worth the travel.

 Pay Homage to the Soldiers of World War II at Mt.
 Samat’s Shrine of Valour